-They won an earlier round in the fight when an administrative law judge and the appeals court found the Department of Health used an invalid rule in reviewing proposed trauma centers.
-But the agency allowed the Blake, Bayonet Point and Orange Park trauma centers to open in 2011 and later ruled the other hospitals did not have standing to mount an additional challenge.
+They won an earlier round in the fight when an administrative law judge and the appeals court found that the Department of Health used an invalid rule in reviewing proposed trauma centers.
+But the agency allowed the Blake, Bayonet Point and Orange Park trauma centers to open in 2011 and later ruled that the other hospitals did not have standing to mount an additional challenge.

-Jeffrey Frehn, an attorney for Tampa General and Bayfront, told a three-judge panel Tuesday the new facilities would worsen a shortage of trauma physicians and reduce the volume of patients at the longstanding trauma centers.
+Jeffrey Frehn, an attorney for Tampa General and Bayfront, told a three-judge panel Tuesday that the new facilities would worsen a shortage of trauma physicians and reduce the volume of patients at the longstanding trauma centers.

-"Volume is necessary to maintain (trauma staff) skills and is relevant to quality of care," Frehn said.
+"Volume is necessary to maintain (trauma staff) skills and is relevant to quality of care,'' Frehn said.

-Jennifer Tschetter, general counsel for the Department of Health, said the opponents were making economic arguments against the new trauma centers.
+But Stephen Ecenia, an attorney for the HCA-affiliated hospitals, said state law doesn't provide a "protectionist system" for existing trauma centers.
+Similarly, Jennifer Tschetter, general counsel for the Department of Health, said the opponents were making economic arguments against the new trauma centers.

-"They all boil down to money," she said.
+"They all boil down to money,'' she said.

 It is unclear when the appeals court will rule.
-But if the judges decide the Tampa Bay and Jacksonville-area hospitals have standing, the dispute is expected to go to the state Division of Administrative Hearings.
+But if the judges decide that the Tampa Bay and Jacksonville-area hospitals have standing, the dispute is expected to go to the state Division of Administrative Hearings.
 An administrative law judge would hold a hearing about the department's decisions allowing the new trauma centers to operate.